akanimax/pro_gan_pytorch/README.md

 <br>

 The repository now includes a latent-space interpolation animation demo under the `samples/` directory.
-Just downlaod all the pretrained weights from the above mentioned drive_link and put them in the `samples/` directory alongside the `demo.py` script.
+Just download all the pretrained weights from the above mentioned drive_link and put them in the `samples/` directory alongside the `demo.py` script.
 Note that there are a few tweakable parameters at the beginning of the `demo.py` script so that you can play around with it. <br>